Lincoln National Forest: Firewood collection

 While organized commercial logging has been drastically reduced in the forest area since 1990, the public use of the timber and forest resources by the public has continued, mainly in the collection of firewood.
 Forest visitors can purchase permits entitling them to collect up to four cords of timber, both "dead and down" and "green standing" from designated firewood collection areas throughout the forest.
 These permits are available at the Forest Headquarters and the three Ranger District offices.

 Christmas trees

 Along with collecting firewood, another long-standing tradition in the Lincoln National Forest is the cutting of Christmas trees during the holiday season.
 Permits to harvest Christmas trees can be purchased at the Forest Headquarters or any of the three District Ranger Offices.

 Recreation

 Ranging from the floor of the Chihuahuan Desert to the forested peaks of the Sacramento and White Mountains, the Lincoln National Forest is a popular destination for year-around recreation, offering developed and dispersed camping, group picnic and camping facilities, developed trails for hikers, equestrians, and OHV's, wilderness areas, ski areas, and designated snow play areas.
+Hiking, picnicking, and camping are just a few activities popular within the Lincoln National Forest.
+Other outdoor sports include mountain biking and dirt bike racing.
+Because the environment changes rapidly, hikers, campers, hunters, etc. must constantly be aware of safety concerns.